nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/content-repository/content-repository-tutorials/how-to-define-a-document-type.md

     For more information on each parameter, click on the question mark.
     {{/callout}}

-1. Select icons.
-    <br>Click on the **Select Resource** button to select any PNG/SVG file available in the Studio project resources or upload your own.
+1. To customize icons, click on **Select Resource** button to select any PNG/SVG file available in the Studio project resources or upload your own.

     In order for an icon to work on every different views, you need:
     - A .png icon for the **Icon** and **Large Icon** fields.